 A mature DevSecOps practice isn’t just about tooling—it’s about orchestration.
 With Kiuwan, each layer works in harmony to reduce risk, boost resilience, and keep delivery on schedule.

-You’ll get better results from combining tools than from choosing only one for automated testing.
+You’ll achieve better results by combining tools than by using only one for automated testing.

 All major cybersecurity standards, including OWASP, NIST, and PCI-DSS, require automated security testing as part of their guidelines and practices.
 The 2024 OWASP Top 10 includes multiple security vulnerabilities that SAST and SCA tools can identify and remediate.